-GENTA IWASAKI JACL Chapter: St. Louis Recipient of the Thomas T. Hayashi Memorial Law Scholarship Washington University in St. Louis

-Genta Iwasaki earned a Master of Science in gerontology from the University of Missouri - St. Louis, a Bachelor of Arts in urban studies from Hunter College and a Bachelor of Arts in law from Waseda University in Tokyo, Japan.
+GENTA IWASAKI JACL Chapter: St. Louis Recipient of the Thomas T. Hayashi Memorial Law Scholarship Washington University in St. Louis Notables Genta Iwasaki earned a Master of Science in gerontology from the University of Missouri - St. Louis, a Bachelor of Arts in urban studies from Hunter College and a Bachelor of Arts in law from Waseda University in Tokyo, Japan.
 As an "advanced standing" student at Washington University, Iwasaki will complete his Juris Doctorate degree in two years rather than the standard three.
 He is studying to be a lawyer with a concentration in Japanese American corporate transactions at a large law firm, where he can help to connect Japanese businesses with their American counterparts using his bilingual skills.
 At Waseda University in Japan, Iwasaki was the co-chair of the "Feel Japan" international student group, which connected native Japanese with foreign-exchange students to explore Japanese culture together.
 He has also served on the St. Louis JACL board since 2014, participated as a representative to the OCA-JACL Leadership Summit, served on the Resolutions Committee for this year's JACL National Convention and serves as the Voter Registration Chair for his chapter's Coulter Foundation grant project.
 He also has an interest in politics and hopes to make his way into local or state politics after retirement from his law career.

-"It is imperative that we continue to criticize a presidential candidate for spreading fear and making false accusations, but I personally believe it is just as important and symbolic to gather our resources around a single candidate who could not only prevent any hateful candidates from winning the election but also dedicate his/her public life to spreading peace and commonality amongst all citizens.
-Community organizations such any JACL members may have watched and even supported the stamp campaign since it began in 2005.
-Ventura County JACL's Aiko O. King joined with her Nisei friends Fusa Takahashi of Granite Bay, Calif., and Chiz Ohira of Gardena, Calif., to start "Stamp Our Story."
-Takahashi and Ohira are both widows of Nisei veterans, and all three are former incarcerees.
-Their efforts began as a way to remember the Nisei soldiers of World War II.
-The U.S. Postal Service denied their past petitions.
+Personal Statement "It is imperative that we continue to criticize a presidential candidate for spreading fear and making false accusations, but I personally believe it is just as important and symbolic to gather our resources around a single candidate who could not only prevent any hateful candidates from winning the election but also dedicate his/her public life to spreading peace and commonality amongst all citizens.
+Community organizations such as ours should not shy away from political activism but instead embrace it, especially in an election year like right now to mobilize our membership toward a better America, where our children and their children can see that history is not going to repeat itself."